ervandew/eclim/doc/content/vim/java/ant/execute.rst

     The xslt task is a bit flaky when it comes to reporting the file name on errors, so the above format will catch successful runs as well.
 If anyone has a better solution, please submit it.

+.. _g\:EclimAntErrorsEnabled:

+- **g:EclimAntErrorsEnabled** (Default: 0) -
+  When non-zero, build file error messages will be added to vim's quickfix if encountered during **:Ant** invocations.
+Disabled by default because it's difficult to distinguish between actual issues with the build file (invalid property, task, etc.) and build failure messages which occur under normal usage (junit task failed due to test failure, javac failures due to compile error, etc.) leading to false positives.